gocd/docs.go.cd/content/installation/configuring_database/mysql.md

 ### Step 3: Configure GoCD with MySQL connection details

-A Java properties file with the name `db.properties` needs to be created in the GoCD's configuration directory (`config/`).
+A properties file with the name `db.properties` needs to be created in the GoCD's configuration directory (`config/`).
 The location of GoCD's configuration directory varies per operating system.
 Refer [GoCD server installation docs](../installing_go_server.html) to know the location of GoCD Server config directory.

 This file should contain information about the database server, so that the GoCD Server can connect to it.